Alice Liddell: Later life

-Alice Liddell married Reginald Hargreaves, also a cricketer, on 15 September 1880, at the age of 28 in Westminster Abbey.
+Alice Liddell married Reginald Hargreaves, also a cricketer, on 15 September 1880, at the age of 28, in Westminster Abbey.
 They had three sons: Alan Knyveton Hargreaves and Leopold Reginald "Rex" Hargreaves (both were killed in action in World War I); and Caryl Liddell Hargreaves, who survived to have a daughter of his own.
 Liddell denied that the name 'Caryl' was in any way associated with Charles Dodgson's pseudonym.
-Reginald Hargreaves inherited a considerable fortune, and was a local magistrate; he also played cricket for Hampshire.
+Reginald Hargreaves inherited a considerable fortune and was a local magistrate; he also played cricket for Hampshire.
 Alice became a noted society hostess and was the first president of Emery Down Women's Institute.

-During World War I she joined the Red Cross as a volunteer, for which she was awarded a medal which is currently on display in the Museum of Oxford.
-Two of her sons would die during the war.
+During World War I, she joined the Red Cross as a volunteer, for which she was awarded a medal currently on display in the Museum of Oxford.